Slippers For Plantar Fasciitis: How To Pick The Perfect Pair

 Risk Factors for Plantar Fasciitis

-What puts you are greater risk for developing plantar fasciitis?
+What puts you at greater risk for developing plantar fasciitis?
 Knowing the primary risk factors will help you be able to make a plan for alleviating plantar fasciitis symptoms effectively.
 Below we have compiled a handful of the most common risk factors for developing plantar fasciitis.

 - Foot Mechanics: One of the most common risk factors for plantar fasciitis is the mechanics of the feet.
 Individuals with high arches or flat feet/low arches are much more likely to develop plantar fasciitis due to the feet being biomechanically imbalanced.
 This biomechanical imbalance causes the feet the to under-pronate (for those with high arches) or over-pronate (for those with flat feet/low arches).
 In addition to arch height, individuals with an abnormal pattern of walking are also more at risk to develop plantar fasciitis.